aptise/peter_sslers/docs/Implementation_Details.md

 If a certificate is not "active", only one of these will be `True`.
 If an inactive certificate was deactivated, then it can be activated and this flag will reverse.
 If the certificate was revoked, it is permanent and should not be re-activated.

-### Domain Queue

-The Domain queue, `/admin/queue-domains`, is designed to allow for Domains to be "queued in" for later batch processing.

-If a Domain is added to the queue, the following logic takes place:

-* If the Domain is already managed, but is not `active`, activate it.
-* If the Domain is not managed and not in the queue, add it to the queue.
-* In all other cases, ignore the request. the Domain is either actively managed or queued to be so.

-### Renewal Queue

-* `update` will calculate which Certificates need to be renewed
-* `process` will do the actual renewal

-Certificates end up in the renewal queue through the `update` command or being individually queued.

-Certificates can also have a "custom renewal".

-To process the queue:

-To deal with timeouts and various issues, queue processing only works on one queue item at a time.

-There are simple ways to process the entire queue though:

-* Visit the renewal page and choose HTML processing.
-An item will be popped off the queue.
-Refresh tags are used to continue processing until finished.
-* Use the API endpoint.
-Inspect results and continue processing as needed

 ## Oddities